svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 # Projection on Latent Structures

 [Projection on Latent Structures](https://en.wikipedia.org/wiki/Partial_least_squares_regression) (PLS) also known as Partial Least Squares is a linear regression method introduced and developed by Herman and Svante Wold for dealing with multivariate data.
-The method aims, among others, at overcome the drawbacks of MLR and allows to create a linear regression model when number of objects is smaller than the number of variables and when there is a high degree of collinearity.
+The method aims, among others, at overcome the drawbacks of MLR and allows to create a linear regression model when number of objects is smaller than the number of variables and when there is a high degree of collinearity in the data.

 PLS decomposes both $$X$$ and $$Y$$ space by projecting data points to a set of latent variables (PLS components or just components) similar to PCA decomposition: